Chinese Canadians

 Chinese Canadians are Canadians of full or partial Chinese ancestry, which includes both naturalized Chinese immigrants and Canadian-born Chinese.
 They comprise a subgroup of East Asian Canadians which is a further subgroup of Asian Canadians.
 Demographic research tends to include immigrants from Mainland China, Taiwan, Hong Kong, and Macau, as well as overseas Chinese who have immigrated from Southeast Asia and South America into the broadly defined Chinese Canadian category.

-Canadians who identify themselves as being of Chinese ethnic origin make up about 5.1% of the Canadian population, or about 1.77 million people according to the 2016 census.

-While other Asian groups are growing rapidly in the country, the Chinese Canadian community fell slightly to 1.71 million, or 4.63% of the Canadian population, in the 2021 Canadian census.

-The Chinese Canadian community is the second largest ethnic group of Asian Canadians after Indians, constituting approximately 30% of the Asian Canadian population.
+Chinese populations in Canada numbered 1.7 million people in 2021 and made up 4.7% of the total population of Canada.
+They were the second-largest racialized group in Canada after the South Asian populations.
+The size of the Chinese populations more than doubled from 1996 to 2021.
+In 2021, about half of Chinese populations in Canada were born in China and about half were born in other places.
+Chinese immigrants began settling in Canada in the 1780s.
+The major periods of Chinese immigration took place from 1858 to 1923, and indefinitely from 1947, reflecting changes in the Canada's immigration policy.

+In 2021, over 6 in 10 individuals aged 25 to 54 years (61.8%) who reported being Chinese had a bachelor's degree or higher.
+In 2021, more than 8 in 10 individuals (84.5%) in Canada who reported being Chinese lived in a household that owned their home.
 Most Canadians of Chinese descent are concentrated within the provinces of Ontario and British Columbia.

 History

 Pre-19th century

 The first record of Chinese in what is known as Canada today can be dated back to 1788.
 The British fur trader John Meares hired a group of roughly 70 Chinese carpenters from Macau and employed them to build a ship, the North West America, at Nootka Sound, Vancouver Island, British Columbia.
 This was then an important European outpost on the Pacific coast, disputed between Spain and Britain.
 The British post was seized by Spain, and thereafter was abandoned by Meares.
-The later fortunes of the Chinese carpenters is unknown.
+The later fortunes of the Chinese carpenters went unknown.